StackVista/stackstate-docs/configure/opentelemetry/about-opentelemetry-instrumentation.md

 ## OpenTelemetry support in StackState
-StackState currently supports two types of instrumentations.
+StackState currently supports two types of instrumentations:

 - An ***out-of-the-box*** solution specifically for AWS using a Lambda layer for all your ***NodeJS*** functions.
   - This solution does not require you to write any code, but only supports certain services